 Remember momentum must continue to accelerate to ball release.
 Therefore if you accelerate too early in your delivery it will cause you to decelerate before ball release.
 You want the climax of your speed to hit when the ball is launching out of your hand.
 As for the speed of triple extension, you must start your leg drive after the "Load" position at a slow pace to make sure your drive leg and hip are moving before your back shoulder.
 Once you feel the separation of back hip to back shoulder begin and your core is starting to tighten then this is when you explode into full triple extension.
 If you do not feel the separation of hips to shoulders before you triple extend then you could easily triple extend your drive leg and your back shoulder would move along with it, killing your chance of creating optimal hip to shoulder separation.
 So, once you feel your core tightening, then it is time to fire that drive leg into 3X and push your hips to your target.

-Notice in the video clip of Joba here he does not accelerate his lower half and triple extend until he is coming out of the load position and his lift leg is starting to open and land.
+Notice in the image of Cody, here he does not accelerate his lower half and triple extend until he is coming out of the load position and his lift leg is starting to open and land.
 You will notice that it looks like his knee is driving down into the ground.
 This is the effect of the extension of the drive leg as the body is moving down hill.

 Another indicator that you created good core torque is if you can hear your drive foot dragging before your shoulders and chest start towards the target.
 This dragging sound should happen just before your chest is thrusting forward.
-Notice in the video clip of Joba that his shoulders begin following the hips towards the target just after his drive foot is dragging.
+Notice in the image of Cody that his shoulders begin following the hips towards the target just after his drive foot is dragging.
 Most young pitchers will see in video analysis that their drive foot drag happens after their shoulders commit towards the target.

 In conclusion, you will not be able to implement 3X effectively into your pitching delivery and increase pitching velocity until you have mastered the timing factor of 3X into front foot strike.